Competitive Sequential Screening: Warm-up: Single firm

+so we get $p_B^M(\g) = (1 - G(\g))/ g(\g)$.
+The formal proof covers stochastic mechanisms and takes into account global deviations.

 To induce each type $\g$ to select the strike price $p_B^M(\g)$, the subscription schedule is determined, up to a constant, by the envelope formula.
-Intuitively, the first-order condition for type $\g$ requires that if the strike price changes slightly from $p_B^M(\g)$ to $p_B^M(\g) + \d$, then the associated subscription fee must change by $- \d Q_B^M ( p_B^M (\g) | \g)$ to offset the change in type $\g$'s expected spending on the product in the second period.
+Intuitively, the first-order condition for type $\g$ requires that if the strike price changes slightly from $p_B^M(\g)$ to $p_B^M(\g) + \d$, then the associated subscription fee must change by $- \d Q_B^M ( p_B^M (\g) | \g)$ to offset the change in type $\g$'s expected net utility in the second period.
 The constant in the subscription schedule ensures that the participation constraint holds with equality for the lowest type, $\ubar{\g}$.
 In particular, the subscription fee $s_B^M (\bar{p}_B^M)$ equals $\E_{\th | \ubar{\g}} [( v_B (\th) - \bar{p}_B^M)_+]$, which is how much type $\ubar{\g}$ values the option to purchase product $B$ at price $\bar{p}_B^M$.

 \cref{res:monopoly_benchmark} is stated with firm $B$ as the monopolist.
 If firm $A$ is the monopolist, then a symmetric analog of \cref{res:monopoly_benchmark} holds, with $\bar{\g}$ in place of $\ubar{\g}$, and $G(\g)$ in place of $1- G(\g)$.
 Hereafter, we use the following notation for the \emph{monopoly strike prices}: